tahoo395/Web-File-Explorer/README.md

 1. It can render all the discs in your file system
 1. It can render all the icons for all the files
 1. It can search trough the files and dicks
+1. It can open a file with the default app
 1. It can delete file
 1. It can refresh the web file explorer by its own
 1. It can copy a file